-When undergoing an EKG or echocardiogram, you will need to remove your clothing from the waist up.
+What should I wear?
+When having an EKG or echo, you will need to remove your clothing from the waist up.

-During an EKG, a nurse or medical technician will place stickers (called leads or electrodes) on your chest, and wires will be connected to them.
-These leads collect the information about your heart’s electrical activity.
+During an EKG, a nurse or medical technician will place stickers called leads or electrodes on your chest.
+Then, wires will be connected to them.
+These leads collect details about your heart’s electrical activity.
 The activity is normal when the heart has 60 to 100 beats per minute and shows a normal rhythm and wave pattern.

-You will be asked to stay still during the test, which typically lasts about five to 10 minutes.
-In addition, you may be asked to hold your breath or lie flat on your back to help get a better reading from the machine.
+During that time, you will be asked to stay still.
+You may need to hold your breath for some of the time or lie flat on your back.
+This will help get a better reading from the machine.

-During an echocardiogram, you will lie on your side on a table.
-An ultrasound technician will then apply a small amount of gel to your chest and move the wand-like transducer around your chest to create images of your heart.
+During an echo, you will lie on your side on a table and remain still.
+The ultrasound technician will apply a small amount of gel to your chest.
+Then, the technician will move the wand-like transducer around your chest to create images of your heart.

 After the procedure

-You can expect to return to your normal activities, including driving, immediately after your EKG or echocardiogram.
+You can expect to return to your normal activities, including driving, immediately after your EKG or echo.

 Before having an EKG or echo, consider asking the following questions: